hercules-390/SoftFloat-3a/README.md

-# Berkeley SoftFloat Package Overview
+# Berkeley SoftFloat release 3a as adopted for Hyperion

-## Package Overview for Berkeley SoftFloat Release 3a</H1>

-John R. Hauser
-2015 October 23
+Author:  John R. Hauser, 2015 October 23.
+Modified by:  Stephen R. Orso, 2016-12-20.

 Berkeley SoftFloat is a software implementation of binary floating-point that conforms to the IEEE Standard for Floating-Point Arithmetic.